preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 .. image:: edit-taxonomy-3.png

-The Page Picker is used here.
-For more information, see the heading "Navigating and picking", on this page: :doc:`Page Picker </general-assets/page-picker/index>`
+The page picker is used here.
+For more information, see the heading "Navigating and picking", on this page: :doc:`Page picker </general-assets/page-picker/index>`

 Edit look and feel
 ----------------------